-Ministerial Declarations for the Period May 2017 to April 2018
+Ministerial Declarations for the Period May 2020 to April 2021

 Some of the key features of these declarations are as follows:

-- Different control methods are allowed for different bird species in different situations.
+- Different control methods are allowed for different bird species in different situations

-- The use of non meat based poisoned or anaesthetic bait to control certain species of Pigeon is only allowed under permit from the National Parks and Wildlife Service.
+- The use of non-meat based poisoned or anaesthetic bait to control certain species of Pigeon is only allowed under permit from the National Parks and Wildlife Service.
 This permit must be applied for in advance of control action occurring.

-- The use of cage traps is allowed as a control method for certain species.
-Any traps used must comply with the relevant traps and snares regulations, (Wildlife Act 1976 (Approved Traps, Snares and Nets) Regulations 2003, and Section 35(5) of the Wildlife Act.
+The use of cage traps is allowed as a control method for certain species.
+Any traps used must comply with the relevant traps and snares regulations, (Wildlife Act 1976 (Approved Traps, Snares and Nets) Regulations 2003, and Section 35(5) of the Wildlife Act).
 Further details in declaration attached.

 The addition of the Common Buzzard to the Air Safety Declaration for Cork Airport.